 Since the breakup of the Bell System, competition has increased for a variety of telephone services in the United States.
 Long-distance service has become less concentrated, and the regional Bell operating companies have begun to face some competition from competitive access providers, cable television companies, and interexchange carriers.
 Cellular telephony has become a major business, and entry by new mobile services using digital technologies has begun.
 These developments are being accelerated by the Telecommunications Act of 1996, which opened both local telephony and cable television distribution to competition, deregulated certain cable rates, and created new universal service goals and obligations.
 Further, the act specifies conditions under which the former Bell monopolies could enter equipment manufacturing and offer long distance service.
 These dramatic changes raise a host of policy questions that federal and state regulators must address.

-EI economists have served U.S. firms in industries such as local wireline telephone, cellular telephone, domestic and international long distance, satellite communications, cable television, directory publishing, and information services.
-EI economists have also consulted on communications matters for international organizations, governments, and companies in Canada, Great Britain, Argentina, Mexico, Peru, Australia, and New Zealand.
+Secretariat Economists professionals have served U.S. firms in industries such as local wireline telephone, cellular telephone, domestic and international long distance, satellite communications, cable television, directory publishing, and information services.
+Economists at Secretariat Economists have also consulted on communications matters for international organizations, governments, and companies in Canada, Great Britain, Argentina, Mexico, Peru, Australia, and New Zealand.

 - Testimony on market definition and market power regarding the break-up of the Bell system